 Fizzy drinks can be an issue for many people, and they can be hard to cut down on.
 Fizzy water is a great alternative, which is what we have used in this recipe.
 The mint makes it super refreshing too.

-If you are looking for more recipes that use mint, then why not try our Courgette, Mint and Feta Frittata, Peppermint Hot Chocolate or Mint Chocolate Dessert.
+If you are looking for more recipes that use mint, then why not try our easy Courgette, Mint and Feta Frittata, refreshing Blueberry Lemonade or our delicious Mint Chocolate Dessert?

 Jump to: